Marks and national tests, lower secondary school

 Data for marks, lower secondary school is collected from administrative registers from the counties' main enrolment system, VIGO.
 Data from National Tests are collected from the test administration system (PAS).

-The data are subject to various controls such as deletion of duplicates, comparisons with former data sets and a control of correct and valid values for each variable.
-All Personal ID-numbers are checked for errors.
+The data are subject to various controls such as deletion of duplicates, comparisons with former data sets, a control of correct and valid values for each variable.
+All Personal ID-numbers are checked for errors and subsequently pseudonymized.

 We calculate average grades in the different subjects by adding together the value of all grades in a subject and dividing by the number of students who have a grade in that subject.